0xAX/linux-insides/Booting/linux-bootstrap-5.md

 }
 ```

-and if it's not valid, it prints an error message and halts.
-If we got a valid `ELF` file, we go through all program headers from the given `ELF` file and copy all loadable segments with correct 2 megabytes aligned address to the output buffer:
+If the ELF header is not valid, it prints an error message and halts.
+If we have a valid `ELF` file, we go through all the program headers from the given `ELF` file and copy all loadable segments with correct 2 megabyte aligned addresses to the output buffer:

 ```C
 	for (i = 0; i < ehdr.e_phnum; i++) {